-The novel coronavirus ("COVID-19") pandemic continues to evolve and is currently impacting most countries, communities, and markets.
 The extent to which the COVID-19 pandemic may impact our business, financial condition, liquidity, results of operations, or prospects will depend on numerous evolving factors that are out of our control and that we are not able to predict at this time, including, but not limited to: (i) the nature, duration, and scope of the pandemic; (ii) governmental, business, and individuals' actions that have been and continue to be taken in response to the pandemic; (iii) the impact on economic activity from the pandemic (including the effect on market rental rates and farmland values, if any) and actions taken in response; (iv) the effect on our tenants and their farming operations, including any disruptions that would impact their ability to make rental payments to us (including, but not limited to, labor shortages and supply chain disruptions); and (v) the impact on credit markets and our ability to continue to secure debt financing.

 We do not believe that the ongoing COVID-19 pandemic has materially affected our operations or those of our tenants at this point in time.
-While most of our farmers have experienced increased sales volumes and higher-than-average prices because the pandemic has led the public to stockpile food and other necessities, we expect such volumes and prices to eventually return to normal in the near future.
+Most of our farmers initially experienced increased sales volumes and higher-than-average prices because the pandemic led the public to stockpile food and other necessities.
+However, such volumes and prices have recently returned to more normalized levels.